-Allow us to guide you into the world of Hungarian Heritage!
+Allow us to guide you into the world of Hungarikums !

-The "Hungarikum" is a collective term representing the outstanding achievements of the Hungarian people, unique, exceptional, and high-quality values characteristic of Hungarian identity.
-The „Hungarikum” trademark is designed with the Hungarian national colors, forming the Holy Crown.
-The national colors (red: strength; white: loyalty; green: hope) and the Holy Crown represent the continuity and independence of the Hungarian state.
-The spiral, as an ancient Hungarian motif, symbolizes creative power and the cyclical continuity in eternal development.
-The dynamic red arch motif, reminiscent of the Carpathian Mountains, refers to our Hungarian values that extend beyond the current state borders, indicating our national unity and cohesion.
+"Hungarikum" is a collective term for the top achievement of Hungarians, indicating a value worthy of distinction, which is unique, special and of high quality.
+The Hungarikum trademark, in the Hungarian national colours, represents the Holy Crown.
+The national colours (red: strength; white: loyalty; green: hope) and the Holy Crown are a relic of the continuity and independence of the Hungarian state.
+The spiral, as an ancient Hungarian motif, is a symbol of creative power and cyclical continuity in eternal development.
+The dynamic red arch, which also evokes the Carpathian Mountains, is a symbol of our Hungarian values and national unity, which extend beyond the present borders of the basin.

 sourdough bread, sourdough cucumber, Makó onion